rails/rails/guides/source/command_line.md

 The generator checks that there exist the directories for models, controllers, helpers, layouts, functional and unit tests, stylesheets, creates the views, controller, model and database migration for HighScore (creating the `high_scores` table and fields), takes care of the route for the **resource**, and new tests for everything.

 The migration requires that we **migrate**, that is, run some Ruby code (living in that `20130717151933_create_high_scores.rb`) to modify the schema of our database.
 Which database?
-The SQLite3 database that Rails will create for you when we run the `rake db:migrate` command.
-We'll talk more about Rake in-depth in a little while.
+The SQLite3 database that Rails will create for you when we run the `bin/rails db:migrate` command.
+We'll talk more about bin/rails in-depth in a little while.

 ```bash
 $ bin/rails db:migrate